luckydennis/Chess-Project/README.md

 ## About
-I started off thinking of creating a chess game in the console application using C#.
+I wanted to create a chess game in the console application using C# and then a web application.
 This will allow players to play against each other or play against a computer for practice.
 From this Chess App game I wanted to learn more about game development and web development.

 ## Requirements